 In some cases, I’ve seen jaw-dropping improvements.
 Such was the case with a diabetic (private) client who lowered her blood sugar by 100 points in just two weeks (her blood sugar had skyrocketed to over 250!).
-Of course, we had to work one-on-one on some very specific dietary changes that are beyond the scope of this article!
+Of course, we had to work on some very specific dietary changes that are beyond the scope of this article!

 So, in this article, I’m giving you 5 powerful tips that you can start implementing to help you reach your goals.
 Of course there are no guarantees as to whether or not these will work for you.